 The Center for Diversity and Inclusion has developed a campus resource guide to foster growth while meeting the needs of a more diverse community.
 The Exploring Diversity at OHSU guidebook includes information about affinity and special interest groups, resources to enhance awareness, professional and personal development, recruitment and planning, prevention and reporting, as well as designated spaces for prayer, meditation and quiet reflection.

-To enhance awareness around faith-based practices and events, the Center for Diversity and Inclusion created the Cultural Awareness Guide for Religious and Spiritual Accommodations.
+To enhance awareness around cultural and faith-based practices and events, the Center for Diversity and Inclusion created the Cultural Awareness Guide for Religious and Spiritual Accommodations.
 It serves as an educational resource for the myriad of religions and beliefs.
 While we made every effort to include all major religious holidays and practices, we realize we may have missed one that is important to you.
-If you would like us to consider an addition, please contact the Center for Diversity and Inclusion at email@example.com.
+If you would like us to consider an addition, please contact the Center for Diversity and Inclusion at firstname.lastname@example.org.

 CultureVision is an online resource that provides information about general cultural archetypes, practices and preferences for ethnic, religious and other groups ranging from people with specific disabilities to racial groups to faith traditions from Taoism to Atheism.
 The tool is designed for health care but can also help support interpersonal and professional interactions across mission settings.
 It is free to OHSU staff, faculty and students.
 CultureVision can be accessed through Epic and OHSU's O2 intranet site.